Ad115/RNAseq-pipeline/logs/project_log.md

 - In the meantime, the log parts that where in spanish where translated to english so that it can be read by more people (mainly Villay that doesn't know spanish)

+- Also, a migration from Xonsh scripts to pure Python has been started, mainly thinking about peers that may want to use the scripts and due to debugging difficulties while using them.